jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 * Should we actively pursue additional national or even Southern-African meet-ups.
 Alternatively perhaps poll every six months on GDo and our newsletter to check on interest.

-Notes:
+Notes: Ping the network for interest at points.
+First focus on South Africa.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DrupalCamp 2014/5?